sophiabrandt/json-to-buttondown-email/README.md

 2. [Create encrypted secrets for your repository](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets):

+- POST_LIMIT (number of posts to fetch from your blog)
 - BLOG_NAME
 - BUTTONDOWN_EMAIL_TOKEN (this is the access token from buttondown.email)
 - EMAIL